-7. The Math Lesson.
-The preparation.
+7. The Math Lesson: The Preparation

 It took Billie a few days to gather enough courage to ask Mark for his first Math lesson.
-When he decided to ask, he was almost sure that Mark had forgotten everything, or, who knows?
-Maybe he would tell him that he had been joking.
+When he finally decided to ask, he was almost sure that Mark had forgotten everything, or, who knows?
+Maybe Mark would tell him he had been joking.
 Quite the contrary: Mark gave the impression that he had been eagerly waiting for his request.

-That evening it took Billie more than an hour to dress up, almost like a young boy at his first date.
-After a thorough shower, he stood for a long time in front of his open clothes closet, wearing only his briefs, while vigorously rubbing his tow hair with a bright red towel to dry it.
-Then he started selecting, putting on and taking off, and finally discarding various items of clothing.
-In the end, he settled for a pair of light-blue and pink-checkered Bermuda, while muttering:
+That evening, it took Billie more than an hour to dress up, almost like a young boy on his first date.
+After a thorough shower, he stood for a long time in front of his open wardrobe, wearing only his briefs, while vigorously rubbing his tow-head with a bright red towel to dry it.
+Then he started selecting, putting on, and taking off, and finally discarding various items of clothing.
+In the end, he settled for a pair of light-blue and pink-checkered Bermudas, while muttering: "These should be okay."

-- These should be OK.

 He was happy to find in a drawer a brand new, navy blue T-shirt, still in its original cellophane envelope.
 He put the T-shirt on and looked at himself in the mirror.

-Apparently, he was pleased with what he saw: - Here is my OOTD, he said.
+Apparently, he was pleased with what he saw: "Here is my OOTD," he said.

 He sat on his bed and put on bright red socks.
 Then he selected appropriate fashionable sneakers.

-Finally, he started putting haphazardly into a small blue backpack various things, including assorted pens, books, notebooks, a tablet computer.
+Finally, he stuffed various things haphazardly into a small blue backpack, including assorted pens, books, notebooks, and a tablet computer.
 He ran into the garage.
-In the sunset, his house looked dark, empty and silent.
+In the sunset, his house looked dark, empty, and silent.
 He found his favorite skateboard, also blue, and went out.
 Not a soul was around.

 Mark was not living very far, as New Ansedonia was not such a big city after all.

-Billie arrived at Mark's house, which appeared to him much more spacious than his own home, which was by no means small.
-Mark's house also looked dark, empty and silent.
+Billie arrived at Mark's house, which appeared much more spacious than his own home, which was by no means small.
+Mark's house also looked dark, empty, and silent.
 Billie looked at his complicated waterproof, digital clock, which displayed 6:45 PM.
-Mark had told him that he would be waiting for him at seven, and he mumbled:
+Mark had told him that he would be waiting for him at seven, and he mumbled: "OMG!
+Too early!"

-OMG!
-Too early!

 He started turning around Mark's house, attempting challenging exercises one after the other with his skateboard.

-He was not aware that Mark was standing behind the curtains of a window on the first floor and was looking at his evolutions smiling.
+He was not aware that Mark was standing behind the curtains of a window on the first floor and was looking at his evolutions, smiling.

 Billie finally resolved to ring the doorbell.

-Mark welcomed him at the door:

-- I thought you would never decide to enter!
+Mark welcomed him at the door: "I thought you would never decide to enter!
 I saw you arriving ten minutes ago.
-By the way, you are terrific, with your skateboard!
-It was a treat, watching you practice.
+By the way, you're terrific with your skateboard!
+It was a treat, watching you practice."
 Billie blushed, but Mark was smiling pleasantly.

-- Did you have your dinner, yet?
+"Did you have your dinner yet?"
 Mark asked.

-- Yessss ... that is, no.

-- Fine.
+"Yessss...that is, no." "Fine.
 Then, here is our program.
-Half an hour cooking, one-hour dinner with DVD or TV at your choice, two hours Mathematics, end of the programme around eleven.
+Half an hour cooking, one-hour dinner with DVD or TV at your choice, two hours Mathematics, end of the program around eleven.
 I'll walk you home.
-OK?

-- OK
+Okay?"
+"Okay."